undert03/vera-roomba/README.md

 If you have no password make both the Username and Password field blank

-Save and Reload Vera (sometimes multiple reloads necessary)
+Save and Reload Vera (sometimes multiple reloads necessary)	typically twice for status messages to clean and sync